Satellite-im/warp-docs/constellation/constellation.md

 # Constellation

-The `Constellation` is an trait that acts similarly to `Directory`, however, it includes helpful methods to upload/download files, backup the structure, import the structure and more.
+The `Constellation` is a trait that acts similarly to `Directory`, however, it includes helpful methods to upload/download files, backup the structure, import the structure, and more.

 ## Filesystem